jamescherti/minimal-emacs.d/README.md

 The **minimal-emacs.d** is a customizable base that provides **better Emacs defaults and optimized startup**, intended to serve as a solid foundation for your vanilla Emacs configuration.

 Creating `minimal-emacs.d` involved extensive research and testing to find the best parameters and optimizations for an Emacs init file.
-The concept behind `minimal-emacs.d` is to provide a clean, bloat-free base.
+The concept behind `minimal-emacs.d` is to provide a clean, bloat-free, optimized base.

 By default, only essential features are enabled, providing a minimal base that is optimized.
 From there, users are encouraged to consult this README.md to customize and extend the configuration based on their specific needs.
-The author intentionally avoid making decisions on behalf of the user, preferring to let them choose what to include in their setup.
-It’s ideal for those looking to start with a clean, vanilla Emacs setup and who are willing to learn.

 The author is using **[minimal-emacs.d](https://github.com/jamescherti/minimal-emacs.d)** as his `early-init.el` and `init.el`.
 He is using 146 packages and his Emacs configuration starts in 0.22 seconds:
 ![](https://www.jamescherti.com/wp-content/uploads/minimal-emacs-startup-time.png)